Created successful sales program from scratch on a shoestring budget

 Neo4j‘s underlying technology was developed and tested for 17 years before being launched as a company nine years ago, making it the most robust and reliable graph technology available.
 But they needed to start from scratch when it came to building a sales program to get the word out and make their own sales graph spike upwards.

-Science and analytics are the bread and butter of the Neo4j culture, so when math and tech wizards Jacob Barlow and Matzen Shirley (Marketing Operations Manager and Sales Development Manager, respectively) were tasked with building the sales team up and out, they attacked the problem with appropriate analytical zeal.
+Science and analytics are the bread and butter of the Neo4j culture, so when math and tech wizards Jacob Barlow and Matzen Shirley (former Marketing Operations Manager and former Sales Development Manager, respectively) were tasked with building the sales team up and out, they attacked the problem with appropriate analytical zeal.
 And immediately hit a brick wall placed in their path.

 Right off the bat, Shirley and Barlow faced a challenge that would make lesser sales & marketing managers fold.
 Along with a directive from the board to boost numbers and build an outbound sales team, they were saddled with major budget constraints.